This post may contain affiliate links, from which we earn an income.

 Amsterdam, Netherlands

-One of the best European city breaks, Amsterdam shines in winter and is a magical city in the lead-up to Christmas, with celebrations that go on for the whole month of December.
-It’s also an awesome place to ring in the New Year, lively with parties and club nights.
+One of the best winter city breaks, Amsterdam shines in winter and is a magical city in the lead-up to the Christmas season, with celebrations that go on for the whole month of December.
+The Netherlands capital city is also an awesome place to ring in the New Year, lively with parties and club nights.

 The crowds are thinner in the winter months, leaving you to enjoy frosty canals, cozy cafes, deserted museums, and cool bars, without the hordes – and prices – of summer.